Skip to content

 It consists of various types of cycle paths such as cycle lanes, cycle tracks, cycle paths, combined pedestrian and cycle paths.

 WienMobil Rad is a public bike rental service that enables everyone to get around Vienna by bike for free or at low cost.
-There are currently 1,000 bicycles available at 185 locations (terminals) throughout the city, and the number is set to increase.
+There are currently 3,000 bicycles available at 185 locations (terminals) throughout the city, and the number is set to rise.
 It is not necessary to reserve a bike in advance.
 After registering, you can rent a bike, ride it wherever you want and then return it to any station.

 Safety and security as cyclist